ethannef/Parking-Sensor-Project/README2.md

 **What the source actually says:**
 - System implemented: "Arduino UNO microcontroller and two sensors — a triaxial magnetic sensor and a waterproof ultrasonic sensor" (same build as IoT-SPMS-LoRaWAN above)
 - Key concern documented: "As the Internet of Things (IoT) evolves, it paves the way for vital smart city applications, with the Smart Parking Management System (SPMS) standing as a prime example" — paper then identifies that traffic analysis of LoRaWAN uplink packets can leak presence/absence information

+**Advantages / Disadvantages (as stated by source):**
+- ❌ **Disadvantage of LoRaWAN parking sensors (stated):** Source explicitly identifies that traffic analysis of LoRaWAN uplink packets — even without decrypting the payload — can reveal a user's presence and absence patterns, constituting a privacy leakage vulnerability in deployed smart parking systems

 ---